satyakonmsft/skype-docs/Skype/UCWA/stopSubscriptionToContactsAndGroups_ref.md

 ---
-Title: StopSubscriptionToContactsAndGroup for Skype for Business 2015
+title: StopSubscriptionToContactsAndGroup for Skype for Business 2015
+description: "StopSubscriptionToContactsAndGroups stops the subscription to a user's contacts and groups.
+Properties values are rel and href."
 ---
 # stopSubscriptionToContactsAndGroups